-Networks are increasingly airing entire seasons of reality programming in large, seemingly indigestible chunks.
-Morning-to-dusk stretches of “The Bachelor” on VH1, “Top Chef” on Bravo, “Rock of Love” on MTV.
+Networks increasingly are airing entire seasons of reality programming in large, seemingly indigestible chunks — morning-to-dusk stretches of “The Bachelor” on VH1, “Top Chef” on Bravo, “Rock of Love” on MTV.

-The marathons have solved what was once considered one of the major drawbacks of the reality genre.
+The marathons have solved what once was considered one of the major drawbacks of the reality genre.
 Unscripted shows, went the mantra, have no repeat value.
 What’s the point of watching “America’s Next Top Model” after you already know who wins?

 Turns out, encores do work, as long as fans don’t have to wait for the next episode.